by Dulles Moms | October 2, 2017 5:02 pm

 Stress can be defined as the body’s response to a challenging event — an event which challenges your ability to cope effectively.
 It occurs when you adapt to demands and changes in your life.
 These may be happening in the external world (such as a speeding truck headed toward you on the highway), or it may be happening in your internal world (such as worrying that you will fail a test).
 The more challenging the event is to you, the more your body responds to stress.

 There is both good stress and bad stress.
 Experiencing a moderate amount of stress is adaptive and can have many benefits, including greater focus and energy, improved personal relationships, and preparing you to react appropriately in a time of crisis.
 Your body maintains an optimum balance of many variables and a stress event triggers a change in this balance.
 This activates your “fight or flight” response which is very helpful if you do indeed need to fight or flee.
-When stress is too high or when your body often (and quickly) turns on the “fight or flight” response, it becomes increasingly exhausted.
+When stress is too high or when your body often (and quickly) turn on the “fight or flight” response, it becomes increasingly exhausted.

 If you do not take time to relax, recover, and renew, this stress-response becomes damaging and can lead to loss of energy, lowered immune system functioning, and difficulty in day-to-day functioning.
-While elimination of stress is unrealistic, managing it is an attainable and realistic goal that can be achieved through utilizing these tips:
+While elimination of stress is unrealistic, managing it is an attainable and realistic goal that can be achieved by utilizing these tips:

 One of the best ways to work out stress is to move your body.
 Consistent exercise routines reduce stress and tension making them important for attaining and preserving good health.
 Exercise produces a variety of benefits including increasing oxygen circulation and releasing endorphins, which elevate mood.
 Whether working out at the gym or taking a walk with a friend, you will feel better physically, sleep better at night, and improve your mood when you get up and move.
 Try to pick something you like to do for exercise so that you will look forward to it and feel better when you do it.
 To get the maximum benefit, aim for a reliable routine that you can sustain over time.